docdoku/docdoku-plm-docker/README.md

 ## platform-ctl

-`platform-ctl` is a command wrapper that ease build, deployment and starting/stopping the whole software stack.
+`platform-ctl` is a command wrapper that aims to ease build, deployment and starting/stopping the whole software stack.

 Run `platform-ctl help` to list all commands

-First step is to clone the repositories and creating the base images.
+First step is to clone the repositories and to create the base images.
 This may take a while, let's have a coffee break.

 	./platform-ctrl init-repo
 	./platform-ctrl build-images

-Then it's time to compile some artifacts
+Then it's time to package some artifacts

     ./platform-ctrl build-artifacts